ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 With our application on GitHub, we are now ready to deploy it.

 ## Sending the application to production
-We will test three different platforms that will handle production and allow anyone in the world to view our application.
+We will test three different platforms that handle production and allow anyone in the world to view our application.
 We can link our GitHub code to these platforms, without having to worry about managing servers and the other time-consuming work that comes with hosting a web application.

-CodeCapsules, Digital Oceans, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
-To test how simple these platforms make this process, I will be keeping track of various metrics that will track this simplicity.
-First, we will try CodeCapsules.
+Code Capsules, Digital Oceans, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
+To test how simple these platforms make this process, I will be recording various metrics that track this simplicity.
+First, we will try Code Capsules.

 ## CodeCapsules

-CodeCapsules is the newest of the two platforms.
-Based in Cape Town, South Africa, CodeCapsules aims to provide a platform as a contender to Heroku.
+CodeCapsules is the newest of the three platforms.
+CodeCapsules aims to provide a platform as a contender to Heroku.
 CodeCapsules advertises ease of use and time saved as their main advantages.

 ### Creating an account with CodeCapsules and connecting to Github